 In a Bhakti Vinyasa class your body and mind become one through connecting posture and breathing.
 Vinyasa yoga of any kind focuses on the breathing, determining how long each pose is held.
 Following the instructor’s guidance, a pose will be held to a duration in which the breath is circulated.
 In Bhakti Vinyasa yoga a chant can serve as an extension of this method.
 The rhythm of the mantra that is chanted allows for a pace to be set and allows for each participant to fit into the flow of the exercise.

-The Kirtan that is performed adds an extra support in the meditative process.
-When meditating in any form of yoga it is important to have something to focus on that grounds you in the present of our reality.
-An experienced person in meditation can ground themselves on the smallest aspect, whether it be a corner of the room or a spot on the wall.
-By focusing on this one point they are able to free their mind of other external forces and just focus on the present and themselves.
+The Kirtan adds an extra support in the meditative process.
+When meditating in any form of yoga it is important to have something that grounds you to focus on.
+An experienced person in meditation can ground themselves on the smallest aspect.
+This may be a corner of the room or a spot on the wall.
+But, by focusing on this one point they are able to free their mind of other external forces and just focus on the present and themselves.

 Bhakti Vinyasa in Daily Life

-It’s one thing to be reminded of the great people we already have in our lives, but the greater skill of compassion is being able to accept those unknown to us.
+It’s one thing to be reminded of the great people we already have in our lives.
+But, the greater skill of compassion is being able to accept those unknown to us.
 Living a life open to everyone around you can lead to many benefits.
-New friends, new experiences, a patience for things you don’t enjoy, and a better understanding of the world around you.
-By having this perspective, you are enjoying all of what the world has to offer and not closing yourself off to others.
+For example, new friends, new experiences, a patience for things you don’t enjoy, and a better understanding of the world around you.
+With this perspective, you are enjoying all of what the world has to offer and not closing yourself off to others.